-To say this is a conversation not to be missed is an understatement as both Brian and myself hold ourselves back from doing full blown Tiger parents on him, but all kidding aside, as Brian and I both speak to, this is a new generation and they have a different approach.
+To say this is a conversation not to be missed is an understatement.
+Both Brian and myself hold ourselves back from doing full blown Tiger parents on him, but all kidding aside, as Brian and I both speak with Winston we come to realize this generation has a very different approach.

-In approach that at times we struggle to understand, and perhaps at times seems reckless, but I know that there were times over the last 15 years where I/ we practiced reckless optimism… and they were the best of times!
+An approach that at times we struggle to understand, and that perhaps seems reckless (to us), but I know that there were times over the last 15 years where I/ we practiced reckless optimism… and they were the best of times!

 Honestly, this was a great conversation, and I really look forward to the comments!

 About the Behind The Grind Series: